AI Agent Architecture: The Trust Boundary Model

 Most unsafe AI agents fail because they are given too much authority inside one blurry runtime.

 A chatbot can produce a bad answer.
 An AI agent can read untrusted content, call tools, update records, send messages, trigger workflows, and store memory.
-That means the architecture must clearly separate what the agent can follow, read, call, and change.
+That means the architecture must clearly separate what the agent can follow, what it can read, what it can call, and what it can change.

-That is the purpose of the Agent Trust Boundary Model — a practical AI agent architecture framework for designing agents that interact safely with data, tools, and external systems.
-It draws on OWASP's prompt injection guidance and OpenAI's Agents SDK design, applied as an architecture lens rather than a checklist.
+That is the purpose of the Agent Trust Boundary Model — a practical architecture lens for designing agents that interact safely with data, tools, and external systems.

 The model is simple: